The Simple Things Bring Life

-It’s crazy to me know how it’s really simple things that I get the most inspired by.
+It’s crazy to me to know that it’s really simple things that I get the most inspired by.
 I love sitting with my daughter and watching her laugh at a piece of string.
-She finds joy in the simplest things, and that inspires me it’s how I want to live.
-I want to be able to find joy in hard circumstances, and remember simple reasons for gratitude and joy.
-Because, let’s face it, life’s not easy.”
+She finds joy in the simplest things, and that inspires me because it’s how I want to live.
+I want to be able to find joy in hard circumstances, and remember simple reasons for gratitude.
+Because, let’s face it, life’s not easy.

 I’m Kara Pate and I’m 11 years recovered from methamphetamine addiction, from alcoholism, and from bulimia.
 Probably the biggest issue for me, at the core of the addictions, was self-hate.

 Substances became a tool to try to feel these gaps.
 Alcohol helped me feel like I could fit in.
-Using meth helped get skinny, although it was to an incredibly unhealthy extent.
-I turned to that instead of purging.
+Meth helped me get skinny, although it was to an incredibly unhealthy extent.
+I turned to a substance instead of purging.
 I told myself when I started meth that I was only gonna use that every now and then.
 It’s this idea of, “Oh no, not me, I’ll never get addicted.”
 But that’s not true.
 When it grabs you, it just holds you.
-Substances of addiction present a lie.
-They promise you the world and then they takes everything from you really quick.
+The substances promise you the world and then they take everything, really quickly.

 After high school, I ended up pursuing college and I eventually transferred to UC Riverside after challenges at another program.
-I was doing a lot of drugs while I was there and I wasn’t do well in any of my classes.
+I was doing a lot of drugs while I was there and I wasn’t doing well in any of my classes.
 It was hard to show up half the time.
 I was paranoid and consumed by what people were thinking about me.
-I was covered in shame and guilt which just kept me stuck, because I was spending so much time partying, trying to numb my pain.
+Shame and guilt just kept me stuck, because I was spending so much time partying, trying to numb my pain.
 After doing so well in school growing up, I wasn’t even passing anymore.
 I had below a 2.0.
 GPA.

 The years from 22 to 27 were pretty much blacked out.
-In that time, there was chaos, and violent relationships, and so many times when things could have gone so much worse, though things were already bad.
+In that time, there was chaos, and violent relationships, and so many times when things could have gotten so much worse, though things were already bad.
 I spent a lot of time in dark rooms without windows.
-And people just with their meth pipe just passing it around.
-And not a lot of hope.
-Everybody there, just for the drug.
+And people with their meth pipes, just passing them around.
+There was not a lot of hope; everybody was there just for the drug.

-So when I was 27 is when things started to turn around for me.
-But leading up to that point, I was actually feared that I was losing my mind.
+When I was 27, things started to turn around for me.
+But leading up to that point, I actually feared that I was losing my mind.
 I would go days without sleeping and feel paranoia and fear completely overtaking me.
-Lying in a bed on a vegetative state, I would have visions of the world going on around me; but I wouldn’t be able to be a part of it in any way.
+Lying in a bed in a vegetative state, I would have visions of the world going on around me; but I wouldn’t be able to be a part of it in any way.
 The fact that things were slipping away really, really scared me.
-That was the beginning of the wakeup call for me.
+That was the beginning of the wakeup call.
 Desperation can be a really powerful gift.

 I’d reached out to my family a couple times in my process, but I wasn’t able to change before.
-Now, I went to my dad and I said, “Daddy, I need help.”
+But at that time, something felt different.
+I went to my dad and I said, “Daddy, I need help.”
 My family called a friend who had gotten sober a few years earlier.
-He took me to some 12-step meetings and things like that and then at the end of the week he sent me to a treatment center in Minnesota.
+He took me to some twelve step meetings and then at the end of the week he sent me to a treatment center in Minnesota.
 The programs started the process of helping me get sober.
-And one thing that I remember thinking while I was there was, like, wow, I kinda like this spirituality thing, which was new to me.
+And one thing that I remember thinking while I was there was that I liked this spirituality thing, which was new to me.

 Before that time, I didn’t have any relationship with God at that point or have any belief in God.
 We went to church because that’s what you do on Sundays, especially in Orange County.
 Any thought I’d had of God throughout my addiction was, “If He’s real, I’ve really messed up.
-And so I’m sure He’s up there, ready to just hit me with a pitchfork.
-And if there’s a hell and a heaven I’m sure I’m going to hell because I’ve messed up really, really badly here.”
+And so I’m sure He’s up there, ready to just hit me with a pitchfork… because I’ve messed up really, really badly here.”

-Where I lived, there was a women’s detox center where women, if they were overcoming any kind of addiction, they could just go and sit there all day.
+Where I lived, there was a women’s detox center where women, if they were overcoming any kind of addiction could just go and sit all day.
 It was free.
-I would go there, because I didn’t know what else to do, the pain was so intense.
+I would go there because I didn’t know what else to do; the pain was so intense.
 In early sobriety it was as if someone had turned up the volume in my head and I had no relief from the vile thoughts and images and shame for things I had done.
-If felt overwhelming.
+It felt overwhelming.

 I reached a point where I felt like I couldn’t do sobriety anymore.
 On that particular day, there was a woman who sat with me.
 She had gotten sober about a year and a half before I did.
 She was so kind, and she embraced me.
 On a little yellow piece of paper, she wrote, “Be still and know that I am God and I will heal you.”
-And I didn’t understand.
+I didn’t understand.
 The note didn’t make sense to me.
 I was in so much pain, I didn’t feel that I could actually stay sober.
-I felt that I would rather die in my addiction than feel the pain I did trying to be sober.
+I felt that I would rather die in my addiction than try again.
 The woman looked at me and said, “You only have to feel like this once, if you can just make it through.
-You just have to make through one day a time.
+You just have to make through one day a time.”
 And I looked at her and said, “I can’t.
-I wanted to go get high.
+I want to go get high.
 I just can’t do this.
 I don’t know what else to tell you.”
 And she said, “OK, but know that I’ll be praying for you.”
 And I said, “Okay, great.”

-I left and I went to where I knew I could score some meth and I had some money and I handed it to the people there.
+I went to where I knew I could score some meth.
+I had some money so I handed it to the people there.
 The person had to go get stuff from someone else.
 Seeing another friend who been using, and was still using, I realized how different we looked, even though I had only 40 days of sobriety.
 She seemed so sad and hopeless.
-I realized that there was something in me that had held on for some days, and thus I could hold on to another day.
+The experience made me realize that there was something in me that had held on for those days of sobriety, and that I could thus hold on to another day.

 While I was standing there, the girl looked at me and said, “You got out.
 Why did you come back here?”

-I told her that I didn’t know why, but that I was in so much pain that I didn’t know how to live in it.
+I told her that I didn’t know why, but that I was in so much pain that I didn’t know how to live with it.

-In that moment, I literally felt, like, the presence of Something or Someone stand between me and this man with the drugs and I had a thought in my head that just said, “This isn’t the life I have for you, baby girl.
+In that moment, I literally felt the presence of Something or Someone stand between me and this man with the drugs and I had a thought in my head that just said, “This isn’t the life I have for you, baby girl.
 I have so much more.”
-And in that thought (VOICE?) there was so much love and so much compassion.
+And in that thought there was so much love and so much compassion.
 It was the purest love I had ever experienced..
-The fact that I could hear that in the midst of thinking I was the most deplorable, horrible person on the face of the Earth was what really changed my life.
-And I looked at the guy and I said, “I can’t.”
+The fact that I could hear that in the midst of thinking that I was the most deplorable, horrible person on the face of the earth was what really changed my life.
+And I looked at the guy and said, “I can’t.”
 And I left.

-I went outside and I just said, “I don’t who You are, I don’t know what you are.
+When that happened, I went outside and said, “I don’t who you are, I don’t know what you are.
 But I’m gonna look and I’m gonna find You.
 And I’m gonna look everywhere.”
 And that’s what I did.
 For the next couple years I went on this journey of looking for God in all types of spirituality.
 And I had experiences in different contexts and places, and I felt connection.
 In the process, I found that same voice of love and connection in Jesus.
 He became my Higher Power, and in relationship with Him I became new.